kouamojulesquentin/MAST-AnalogTest/README.cmake.txt

  NB: on newer Linux installation, a manual install of ply 3.8 might be needed
 				http://www.dabeaz.com/ply/
- On Windows, FLEX_DIR environment variable must point to where flex is intalled (to get access to FlexLexer.h) [BUILD]
+ On Windows, FLEX_DIR environment variable must point to where flex is intalled (to get access to FlexLexer.h) XmlRpc related features are only available on Linux (see README.Linux.txt)

+[BUILD]
 Create a build directory, for instance cmake_build